Co-simulation with Verilog¶

 cbReadOnlySync callback.
 This callback runs after all pending events

 have been processed.
-However, it does not permit to create new events in the
+However, it does not permit one to create new events in the

 current time step.
 The second half of the solution is to map MyHDL delta cycles